-There are other sensing biomagnets on the market, but none of them have durable medical grade titanium and a lifetime warranty like the Titan.
+There are other sensing biomagnets on the market, but none of them have durable medical grade pure titanium (grade 2) and a lifetime warranty like the Titan.
 Not sure what biomagnets are all about?
 Read our basic technology primer!

 • N52 grade neodymium iron boron magnet